0xcert/framework/docs/api/ethereum.md

 ## Bitski front-end provider

 A [Bitski](https://www.bitski.com/) front-end provider is applied for in-browser use.
-The user will be prompted to create/login into his bitski account when creating mutations.
+The user will be prompted to create/log into his Bitski account when creating mutations.
 The provider automatically establishes a communication channel to Bitski which further performs communication with the Ethereum blockchain.
-To setup Bitski front-end provider it is required to first create a [development account](https://developer.bitski.com/) on Bitski.
+To setup Bitski front-end provider you need to first create a [development account](https://developer.bitski.com/) on Bitski.

 ### BitskiProvider(options)

-A `class` providing the communication with the Ethereum blockchain through [Bitski](https://www.bitski.com/).
+A `class` providing communication with the Ethereum blockchain through [Bitski](https://www.bitski.com/).

 **Arguments**

 | Argument | Description
 |-|-|-
 | options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721 related smart contract definition file.
 This file is used when deploying new asset ledgers to the network.
-| options.clientId | A `string` representing the Bitski client id.
+| options.clientId | A string representing the Bitski client ID.
 You get the client ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.mutationTimeout | A `number` representing the number of milliseconds in which a mutation times out.
 Defaults to `3600000`.
-You can set it to `-1` for disable timeout.
+You can set it to `-1` to disable timeout.
 | options.orderGatewayId | A `string` representing an Ethereum address of the [order gateway](/#public-addresses).
-| options.networkName | A `string` representing which ethereum network we will connect to.
+| options.networkName | A `string` representing the Ethereum network we will connect to.
 | options.redirectUrl | A `string` representing Bitski redirect URL.
-For Bitski front-end integration you will need to create a call back website for OAuth2 and host it.
+For Bitski front-end integration you will need to create a call back to the website for OAuth2 and host it.
 Here is an [example](https://github.com/BitskiCo/bitski-js/blob/develop/packages/browser/callback.html).
 The URL to this HTML page also needs to be apps authorized redirect URL in [Bitski Developer Portal](https://developer.bitski.com/).
 | options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.
 | options.signMethod | An `integer` representing the signature type.
-The available options are `0` (eth_sign) or `2` (EIP-712) or `3` (perosnal_sign).
+The available options are `0` (eth_sign) or `2` (EIP-712) or `3` (personal_sign).
 It defaults to `0`.
-| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers (e.g. CryptoKitties address should be listed here).
+| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers (e.g., CryptoKitties address should be listed here).
 | options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.
 This file is used when deploying new value ledgers to the network.

 **Usage**